Schapagain/habit-tracker/README.md

 A simple application to help you track new habits by marking calendar days.

+> Since this is still in development, you can use any username that is more than 2 characters in length, and make sure the password is the same as the username to log in and test out protected features

 # API Docs

 ### Responses and Error Codes